Winnebago Ekko Recalls

 Intro

-The RV Industry Association’s (RVIA) full-time inspectors promote the enhancement of safety by monitoring adherence to the standards adopted by the Board of Directors for the construction of RVs and Park Model RVs.
+The RV Industry Association’s (RVIA) full-time inspectors promote safety by monitoring adherence to the standards adopted by the Board of Directors for the construction of RVs and Park Model RVs.
 The team conducts more than 2,000 unannounced inspections of member company RV manufacturing plants annually and provides educational resources and hands-on training to manufacturer members to support their commitment to comply with these adopted codes and standards.

 RVIA Seal